lbozhilova/lbozhilova.github.io/_posts/2022-11-14-code-for-noncoders.md

 In my experience there are two types of notebooks out there: tutorials, and casual everyday Jupyter notebooks for people who work in Python.
 No offence to my Python colleagues but the text in the latter is most often either missing or rather sparse.
 Tutorials can suffer from the opposite problem.
 Despite the significant effort which goes into writing them, most of the time only a small proportion of tutorial users read the text.
 They tend to skip it altogether.

 What is worse, and especially with `.Rmd` notebooks, you cannot expect people to download the interactive notebook, or even to necessarily copy and paste code along.
 They might not know how to, for one, as often only a static HTML or PDF version is directly shared.
-Moreover, people freak out at unfamiliar file extensions, and insitinctively pick ones we are familiar with.
+Moreover, people freak out at unfamiliar file extensions, and insitinctively pick ones they are familiar with.
 A lot of the time, they retype the code, sometimes directly in the console and not in a file to be saved for later.
 This process is usually frustrating, inefficient, and provides little long-term understanding.

 I originally thought I might be a bit of a grumpy outlier about this, but speaking to a bunch of people who code in various fields, we were all in agreement: if you want anything read, your best strategy is to leave it as an inline comment in a plain script.